thaingtamtanha/ATOM_ReORDER_GROMOS_Forcefield/README.md

 #### Copyright (c) 2023, Thanawat Thaingtamtanha
 #### Theoretical chemistry group, University of Siegen, Germany
 #### All rights reserved.
+The program needs your
+- "lig.gro" : From yout protein-ligand complex file.
+- "lig.itp" : From https://atb.uq.edu.au/, by upload SMILES or pdb of your ligand pdb.
-The program needs your "lig.gro" and "lig.itp".
-It will read your "lig.itp" and rearrange the order of atom in "lig.grp" respect to the order of atom in "[ atoms ]" section in "lig.itp".
+It will read your "lig.itp" and rearrange the order of atom in "lig.gro" respect to the order of atom in "[ atoms ]" section in "lig.itp".
-After use the notebook, you will get new "lig_reordered.gro".
+After use the python script, you will get new "lig_reordered.gro".
 Copy the new atom order in this file and paste in "solv.gro".

 To run the code: